 What Does it Cost to Repair?

 This can become a costly repair.
-When your unit ices over it can lead to a totaled compressor.
+When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
-Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
-If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive emergency.
+In fact, many homeowners are forced to decide between installing a new system or repairing the damaged one.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.